 Raspbian is the officially supported version of Linux (based on Debian), but you can buy very inexpensive micro SD cards (they are about the size of a thumbnail) and install other operating systems such as Ubuntu Mate, OpenElec, Risc OS, etc. We bought a 16 GB card for about $12, but that price will continue to drop.
-Because it has an ARMv7 processor, it can run the full range of ARM GNU/Linux distributions, including Snappy Ubuntu® Core and Microsoft Windows® 10 (IoT).
+Because it has an ARMv7 processor, it can run the full range of ARM GNU/Linux distributions, including Snappy Ubuntu® Core.

-If you are a casual user of a laptop or Android device, this baby is a very suitable replacement, just as a general purpose computer.
+If you are a casual user of a laptop or desktop machine, this baby is a very suitable replacement, just as a general purpose computer.
 If you don't own a computer, the Pi would work just fine as your entry point into the world of computing.